 The second part of this formula is the "uniqueness" part; it says that any two elements that satisfy P(x) must, in fact, be the same.
-More often than not, we must prove existence and uniqueness
+More often than not, we must prove existence and uniqueness separately; often one of the proofs is easier than the other.
+(Quite frequently, the uniqueness part is the easier of the two.)

-The equation $x^3 + 6x^2 + 13x - 100 = 0$ has a unique solution.
-EXAMPLE 2.29
+EXAMPLE 2.29 The equation $x^3 + 6x^2 + 13x - 100 = 0$ has a unique solution.